WalkerAmerica/titcoin/README.md

 - Satoshis are permanently eliminated.

 # Addressing the “Buttcoin” BIP:
-Not much time need be wasted addressing the catastrophic “Button” BIP proposed by Rockstar Dev, but two points bear emphasizing:
+Not much time need be wasted addressing the catastrophic [“Buttcoin” BIP proposed by Rockstar Dev](https://primal.net/e/note1c7pey39nlpwstgudq6kxacjjfl9e7ch9rny9yzm2kvw6qtalxawsz4xrwa), but two points bear emphasizing:

 1. “Butts” is shitcoin-adjacent terminology (where does shit come from?
 Exactly…)
 2. Butts give you poop.
 Tits give you milk.